RUN

 FUN

-Biathlon is a dual-sport which originated from Modern Pentathlon in the mid-seventies.
-Biathlon consists of the Running and Swimming disciplines.
+Biathlon is a unique dual-sport which originated from Modern Pentathlon in the mid-seventies.
+It involves Running and Swimming, challenging athletes to excel in both disciplines.

 Gauteng North Biathlon is a member of the SA Biathlon Association which hosts a National Championship every year – much like most sport disciplines do.